Addarsh/FaceMagik/README.md

 Other dependencies:

-You will need to include a pre-trained model (not included in this repo) under the model/ directory to perform inference.
+1. You will need to include a pre-trained model (not included in this repo) under the model/ directory to perform inference.
+2. Install Mask_RCNN private repo to build model to perform inference.